telerik/blazor-docs/components/grid/grouping/aggregates.md

 * [`GroupHeaderTemplate`]({%slug grid-templates-group-header%}) of a `GridColumn` - a header in the respective column that renders when the grid is grouped by that column.
 The `Value` field in the context carries the current group value.
 * [`FooterTemplate`]({%slug grid-templates-column-footer%}) of a `GridColumn` - a grand total row of footers for the entire grid.

+## Aggregates Value

+Use the aggregate result in the templates that support it.
+The templates receive a `context`, which is a data item object from the Grid `Data`.
+Through the `context` you can access the aggregates for the respective field.
+The `context` has an `AggregateResults` property.
+In the `GroupFooterTemplate` and in the `GroupHeaderTemplate` the `AggregateResults` property is of a type Dictionary and you can access the aggregates available for each field in the Grid.

 ## How to Enable Aggregates

 To enable aggregates:

 1. Under the `GridAggregates` tag, define the `GridAggregate` entries to enable the aggregations per field you want to use.
 1. If the Grid is bound to a [dynamic object (Expando)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/walkthrough-creating-and-using-dynamic-objects), set the `FieldType` attribute of the `GridAggregate` tag (it is of type `Type`).
-1. Use the aggregate result in the templates that support it - their `context` is strongly typed and carries the aggregate values in the respective fields.
 1. Set the grid's `Groupable` property to `true`.
     * If you will be using only `FooterTemplate`s - grouping is not required.
-1. Group the grid to see the effect on group-specific templates
+1. Group the grid to see the effect on group-specific templates.

 ## Example